Residential Treatment Center (RTC)

 Residential Treatment Facility (RTF)

-Providing enhanced residential and educational services, along with intensive therapy for seriously emotionally disturbed boys, our RTF accommodates up to 14 youth ages 13 to 17.
+Providing enhanced residential and educational services, along with intensive therapy for youth with serious emotional disabilities, our RTF accommodates up to 14 youth ages 13 to 21.
 These teens are referred by the NYS Office of Mental Health due to serious difficulties managing severe, persistent psychiatric issues.
-In a homey setting, we address their many behavioral and psychological needs, including the effects of trauma and copying skills and work to improve communication and relationships with family members.
+In a homey setting, we address their many behavioral and psychological needs, including the effects of trauma, and work to improve communication and relationships with family members.

 This highly-structured residential treatment program serves up to 8 females ages 12 to 18.
 Opening in June 2012, this critical care program offers specialized services for young women with complex needs and a history of oppositional behavior, challenges in school and intense conflict at home.
 With a focus on independent living skills using the Casey Life Skills Program ® and other as-needed supports, such as chemical dependency services, we work collaboratively with youth and families to decrease the potential for high-risk behaviors.